godspeedsystems/gs-documentation/docs/workflows/inbuilt_workflows.md

 # Built-in functions

-### The framework comes equipped with the following built-in functions.
+**The framework comes equipped with the following built-in functions.**

+## Godspeed Built-in functions

 The Godspeed framework offers a robust set of built-in functions to empower developers in orchestrating workflows seamlessly.
 Some of these essential functions include  ["com.gs.parallel"](#comgsparallel) enabling the execution of tasks in a sequential or parallel manner, respectively.
 For conditional logic, the framework provides ["com.gs.switch"](#comgsswitch), ["com.gs.if"](#comgsif) functions to make decisions based on specific criteria.
 Developers can iterate through tasks with ["com.gs.each_sequential"](#comgseach_sequential) and ["com.gs.each_parallel"](#comgseach_parallel) for controlled repetition.
 To capture and communicate data between tasks, ["com.gs.return"](#comgsreturn) comes in handy, while ["com.gs.log"](#comgslog) aids in logging crucial information for monitoring and debugging purposes.
 These built-in functions collectively enhance the efficiency and flexibility of workflow automation within the Godspeed framework.